microsoft/vscode-edge-devtools/README.md

 ![Elements for Microsoft Edge - Demo](demo.gif)

 **Supported Features**
-* Debug configurations for launching Microsoft Edge browser in remote-debugging mode and auto attaching the tools
+* Debug configurations for launching Microsoft Edge browser in remote-debugging mode and auto attaching the tools,
 * Side Bar view for listing all the debuggable targets, including tabs, extensions, service workers, etc.
-* Fully featured Elements tool with views for HTML, CSS, Accessibility and more
+* Fully featured Elements tool with views for HTML, CSS, accessibility and more.
-* Screen-casting feature to allow you to see your page without leaving VSCode
+* Screen-casting feature to allow you to see your page without leaving VSCode.

 # Using the Extension
 ## Getting Started
 For use inside VS Code:
-1. Install the extension
+1. Install the extension,
 1. Open the folder containing the project you want to work on.

 ## Using the tools
 The extension operates in two modes - it can launch an instance of Microsoft Edge navigated to your app, or it can attach to a running instance of Microsoft Edge.
 Both modes requires you to be serving your web application from local web server, which is started from either a VS Code task or from your command-line.
-Using the url parameter you simply tell VS Code which URL to either open or launch in the browser.
+Using the `url` parameter you simply tell VS Code which URL to either open or launch in the browser.

 ### Debug Configuration
-You can launch the Elements for Microsoft Edge extension like you would a debugger, by using a launch.json config file.
+You can launch the Elements for Microsoft Edge extension like you would a debugger, by using a `launch.json` config file.
 However, Elements for Microsoft Edge isn't a debugger and so any breakpoints set in VS Code won't be hit, you can of course use a different debug extension instead and attach the Elements for Microsoft Edge extension once debugging has started.

 To add a new debug configuration, in your `launch.json` add a new debug config with the following parameters: